Duett-AS/DuettAPI/README.md

 <p align="right">(<a href="#top">back to top</a>)</p>

 **Carrier Types:**
-This data group has everything you need to manage carruier types, and create free carrier types.
+This data group has everything you need to manage carrier types, and create free carrier types.
 <p align="right">(<a href="#top">back to top</a>)</p>

 **Customer:**
-This datagroup got all you need to mangage customers.
+This datagroup has all you need to manage customers.
 <p align="right">(<a href="#top">back to top</a>)</p>

-**Hour registation:**
+**Hour registration:**
 The time registration endpoints provide opportunities to submit hours for invoicing and for payroll.
 Articles, carriers, carrier types, customers and projects can be administered.
 <p align="right">(<a href="#top">back to top</a>)</p>